Explore our projects at Blair Drummond

 Southern white rhinos

 For the last 20 years we’ve been part of a breeding programme for southern white rhinos.
-Set up in response to the rapid decline of wild white rhino populations in Africa, the project has been a huge success for us with five baby rhinos born at the safari park so far.
+Set up in response to the rapid decline of wild white rhino populations in Africa, the project has been a huge success for us with six baby rhinos born at the safari park so far.